The Easiest Indoor Plants that Thrive in Low Light

 The Easiest Indoor Plants that Thrive in Low Light - roomfortuesday.com

 Sadly, there aren’t many plants that are well suited for this environment.
-I also live in a dry (non humid) climate- which adds to the difficulty.
-If you don’t want to waste your money, are looking to easily keep your plants alive, and have a similar low light situation- my garden experts recommended these fail-proof four plants:
+I also live in a dry (non humid) climate- which adds to the level of difficulty.
+If you don’t want to waste your money, are looking to EASILY keep your plants alive, and have a similar low light situation- my garden experts recommended these four fail-proof plants…

 The Best Low Light Tree for Indoors: Dracaena